civican/legisinfo/44-1/bills/C-40/bill_text.md

 ### Section 696.72

-The Commission's mandate is to review applications made under Part XXI.1 on the grounds of miscarriage of justice after section 3 of the `Miscarriage of Justice Review Commission Act (David and Joyce Milgaard's Law)` comes into force.
+The Commission's mandate is to

+review applications made under Part XXI.1 on the grounds of miscarriage of justice after section 3 of the `Miscarriage of Justice Review Commission Act (David and Joyce Milgaard's Law)` comes into force;

+make recommendations to address systemic issues that may lead to miscarriages of justice to relevant public authorities and bodies, including the Law Commission of Canada, federal-provincial-territorial committees and working groups, federal departments and agencies and parliamentary committees.

 ### Commissioners